owen2/AutomaticPackageRestoreMigrationScript/README.md

 # Owen's bag of nuget related scripts!

 ## migrateToAutomaticPackageRestore.ps1
+### Note

+Some years have passed and NuGet is now a part of msbuild and this tool is only useful for projects created before Visual Studio 2015.
+I haven't tested this to see if it works on the newest project types in VS 2017, but those projects should never encounter the condition where you would need this script.
+Be careful.

 In short, it reverses "Enable Nuget Package Restore", allowing the newer package restore method to work.